FDSN/SeedLink/docs/protocol.rst

 Data formats
 ------------
 The payload of a SeedLink packet is usually a miniSEED record, but other formats are possible, as long as they include time and stream identification and are supported by the server and client.
 Format of the payload is determined by an 8-bit code in packet header.
-Code range (TBD) is reserved for frequently used formats, rest can be dynamically assigned.
+Code range (**TBD**) is reserved for frequently used formats, rest can be dynamically assigned.
 The list of data formats supported by the server can be requested with "INFO DATATYPES".
 The list of data formats supported by the client can be announced with ACCEPT.

 INFO packets, which are sent in response to INFO command, are a special case.
-The payload of those packets is in JSON format.
+The payload of those packets is in JavaScript Object Notation (JSON) [`RFC7159 <https://datatracker.ietf.org/doc/html/rfc7159>`_] format.
 Since the full JSON document may have large size, which is not known in advance, the JSON document MAY be split into multiple packets.
 The packets in this case MUST have consecutive sequence numbers starting from 0.
 The last packet MUST have a bit set in the header, which informs the client that it has received the complete response.

 Start- and end-time of packets
 ------------------------------
 Each packet has a start-time and an end-time.
-If a packet contains N samples, the start-time is the time of first sample and the end-time is the time of N+1th sample, eg., the expected start-time of the next packet in the same time series.
+If a packet contains N samples, the start-time is the time of the first sample and the end-time is the time of the (N+1)th sample, e.g., the expected time of the first sample of the *next* packet in the same time series.

 In case of log packets, start-time MUST be set to the timestamp of the first log message and end-time MUST be set to the timestamp of the last log message.

 Sequence numbers
 ----------------
-Each SeedLink packet has a 64-bit sequence number that identifies the position of the packet within the datastream of a station.
+Each SeedLink packet has a 64-bit sequence number that identifies the position of the packet within the data stream of a station.
 Sequence numbers of a single station within a single server MUST be unique and monotonically increasing and SHOULD be consecutive--during the data transfer phase, each packet received by a client MUST have greater sequence number than the previous packet of the same station.
 By capturing the current sequence number of each requested station, a client can resume data transfer in a different session without data loss when using the same server.

 In general, each SeedLink server assigns new sequence numbers when receiving data, so it is not possible to use the same sequence numbers when connecting to a different server, even when requesting the same stations.
 However, a set of servers can mirror the data including sequence numbers.
 In this case a client can resume data transfer using a different server in the same set.